 The main differences between Columbia vs North Face Jackets are:

 Columbia has perhaps one of the most interesting histories of any outdoor apparel company.
 Columbia Sportswear was a family business that actually began as Columbia Hat Company back in 1938.
 The company is still family-owned today and despite having grown tremendously, many fans of the brand find them to still have an air of small business charm.

 As far as Columbia jackets go you’ll find 10 different style categories, including –

 Some of their best sellers include –

 As mentioned previously, Columbia is a more classic brand in terms of their jacket designs.
-You’ll find that their jackets are just a capable and well-made, but are slightly more simple in design and color schemes.
-If you really love your natural, neutral shades and a practical appeal, you’ll probably find Columbia to be a more attractive brand.
+You’ll find that their jackets are just a capable and well-made fabric, but are slightly more simple in design and color schemes.
+If you really love to wear your natural, neutral shades and a practical appeal, you’ll probably find Columbia to be a more attractive brand to choose your stuff.

 Columbia is widely available at numerous places online as well as in stores.
 Discount department stores, like Kohls, regularly carry Columbia products and men and women’s jackets are not an exception.
-This also means you’ll probably be able to get your jacket for a reduced price.
-Columbia jackets are also sold in the majority of outdoor apparel stores, such as Cabela’s and REI (check REI’s discount deals here).
+This also means you’ll probably be able to get your super warm waterproof jacket for a reduced price.
+Columbia synthetic jackets are also sold in the majority of outdoor apparel stores, such as Cabela’s and REI (check REI’s discount deals here).